ARMummert/Virtual-Private-Server-Project/README.md

 ## WHAT I LEARNED

-Creating a dedicated server environment was a challenging but rewarding project.
-I began this project with the goal of building a secure, reliable, and robust dedicated server to host my webpage and my PostgreSQL database.
+Creating a virtual private server environment was a challenging but rewarding project.
+I began this project with the goal of building a secure, reliable, and robust virtual private server to host my webpage and my PostgreSQL database.
 The project started with researching server administration, networking, and security best practices.
 During this time, I gained continued learning experiences with building an Apache server, setting up a Docker container, setting up a PostgreSQL database, and how to implement security measures.

 ### SECURITY BEST PRACTICES